pkumod/gStore/docs/gStore_help.md

 We have written a series of short essays addressing recurring challenges in using gStore to realize applications, which are placed in [Recipe Book](#chapter10).

 You are welcome to report any advice or errors in the github Issues part of this repository, if not requiring in-time reply.
-However, if you want to urgent on us to deal with your reports, please email to <chenjiaqi93@163.com> to submit your suggestions and report bugs to us by emailing to <zengli-syzz@pku.edu.cn>.
+However, if you want to urgent on us to deal with your reports, please email to .
 A full list of our whole team is in [Mailing List](#chapter11).

 There are some restrictions when you use the current gStore project, you can see them on [Limit Description](#chapter12).